alexamichela/movieFeministScore/README.md

 Additionally, the ways in which we would have liked to further evaluate a movie’s diversity and representation, such as the inclusion of BIPOC and LGBTQ+ individuals in all departments, were not easily available to us through the other tests and data.
-Thus, when users want to sort a movie collection by feminist score, they enqueue each movie to a priority queue, in which elements are prioritized by their feminist score, and dequeue all of the movies to show the ranked list of movies from most feminist to least.
+\nThus, when users want to sort a movie collection by feminist score, they enqueue each movie to a priority queue, in which elements are prioritized by their feminist score, and dequeue all of the movies to show the ranked list of movies from most feminist to least.
 If more movies were added to our data, our solution to sorting a movie collection by feminist score would not have to change.
 The addition of more